 In the example below, we will look at how to create a one-time task to Reorganize a single database.
 I am specifying a one-time task as I wish to only use this task when fragmentation is between 10 – 30% as noted earlier.

 In Microsoft SQL Server Management Studio (2014), under Management, right-click on Management Plans and select Maintenance Plan Wizard.

 Identify the Plan Properties.
-Since I only want to run this task when there is minimum amount of fragmentation, I will run this task on demand, by selecting the Not Scheduled option
+Since I only want to run this task when there is a minimum amount of fragmentation, I will run this task on-demand, by selecting the Not Scheduled option

 Select the Maintenance Task(s) that will be executed by this Plan.

 Along with the Reorganize Task, I have also selected the Update Statistics Task, as well.
 This Task updates query optimization Statistics, which in turn can lead to increased query performance.
 Updating query Statistics, requires that the queries to be recompiled.
 This can have the effect of reducing performance, so frequent updating of Statistics should be avoided.

 The management of Statistics can be handled by automatic options and may be sufficient, to maintain performance.
 These options are Auto Create and Auto Update.
 Auto Create will automatically create missing Statistics and Auto Update will update Statistics when they’re deemed to be out of date.
 Both of these are set from the Options tab of a Databases Properties.
 The Database Properties are available by right-clicking on a Database.